Language and Page Formatting Options

 8.4.
 Configuring External User Groups

 - If using an LDAP source, make sure the LDAP authentication is correctly configured.
-Navigate to Section 8.1, “Using LDAP”.
-Take note of the LDAP group names you want to use.→ to view and modify the existing sources.
-For instructions on how to create an LDAP source, see
+Navigate to Administer → LDAP Authentication to view and modify the existing sources.
+For instructions on how to create an LDAP source, see Section 8.1, “Using LDAP”.
+Take note of the LDAP group names you want to use.

 NoteIf you are using external user groups from an LDAP source, you cannot use the